Natte-Z/RoadtripSweden/README.md

 A user that don't want to travel by airplane and thus searches for opportunities closer by.
 So to use this side there are more than only one travel suggestion and thus users can return again.

-### Tablet Users
+### Smartphone Users
-Users, who primarily use an iPad Pro to browse websites.
+Users, who primarily use an Smartphone to browse websites.
 They want to have a good experience on this website and view all the features in an equally aesthetic way.

 ## Design Process